Niraj-Fonseka/git-sg/README.md

 3. Add the binary to your PATH for easy access.

 ### Usage
-- After installation, navigate to any Git repository.
+- After installation, go into to any Git repository in your local filesystem.

    1. (Recommended) As long as your binary is in a location included in your system's PATH, you can also run: